 How Predicate Pushdown Reduces GIS Query Latency in Spatial Lakehouse Architectures

 In spatial data lakehouse deployments, query latency is predominantly driven by compute-side geometry evaluation.
-When a query engine receives a geospatial filter such as ST_Intersects, ST_Contains, or a bounding-box constraint, the default execution path materializes entire Parquet/ORC files into executor memory before applying spatial predicates.
+When a query engine receives a geospatial filter such as ST_Intersects, ST_Contains, or a bounding-box constraint, the default execution path materializes entire Parquet files into executor memory before applying spatial predicates.
 On multi-terabyte vector datasets, this triggers excessive network I/O, executor OOM crashes, and query timeouts.
 The engineering objective is to eliminate full-file materialization by translating spatial predicates into storage-level pruning conditions through systematic Predicate Pushdown Optimization.
 This shifts geometry evaluation from the compute layer to the metadata and file-scan layer, reducing latency by 80–99% in production workloads.

 Execution Path: Compute-Side vs. Storage-Side Evaluation